All classes listed below are held at LiveWell Camas • 417 NE Birch St. Camas, WA

 Tuesdays 12pm Restorative Yoga, 5pm Yoga Fundamentals

 Serving the SW Washington (Vancouver, Camas, Washougal) and Portland, Oregon communities.

 Private lessons for individuals and classes for business/organizations, either in person or via skype, are available upon request.

 Both Hatha and Vinyasa classes incorporate the same asanas (poses).
 Both require strength, endurance, and mindfulness but they differ slightly in approach.

 “Flow.”
 In Vinyasa, the meditation is movement.
-Emphasis is placed on the particular series or order of asanas and flowing them together (generally more swiftly than hatha) in connection with the breath.
-Once correct alignment, adequate strength, and familiarity with the asanas has been achieved, vinyasa offers a wonderful companion practice to hatha.
+Vinyasa uses Hatha Yoga Āsanas by putting them into sequences that flow together swiftly, in connection with the breath.
+Once correct alignment, adequate strength, and familiarity with the asanas has been achieved, vinyasa offers a wonderful companion practice to hatha-style asana pace.
 Practitioners seek stillness of mind within/amidst the flow, and moving more swiftly can support healthy blood circulation to all parts of the body and lubricate the joints well.

 Here is some more basic information about the various styles of yoga for beginners